 How to Make the Perfect Margarita

-A perfect marg isn’t tough to mix.
-All you need are 4 simple elements and the right formula for combining them.
+A perfect margarita isn’t tough to mix.
+All you need are four simple elements and the right formula for combining them.

 I’d imagine most of us have had at least one or two experiences under our belts that involve a bottle of bottom-shelf tequila, a plastic jug of margarita mix, a blender, and some quality remorse-filled hours spent simultaneously self-soothing/-loathing on a cool bathroom floor.
 Try to push those memories far from your mind.

 A well-made margarita is a perfectly balanced, tart-sweet, refreshing, tequila-based cocktail that doesn’t taste a thing like regret.
 And the best part is, you most assuredly do not need to be some sort of mixologist to make this classic cocktail—and make it right.
 In fact, to make the perfect margarita, all you need are the following four things:

 Obviously, tequila is important in this scenario.
 For a classic margarita, I prefer to go with silver tequila (you’ll also see this labeled as “white” or “blanco”).
 The main difference between silver and gold in terms of tequila is that gold has been aged, while silver has not.
 The cleaner flavor profile of the unaged silver does it for me in the context of such a simple cocktail, but if gold is your game, you gotta do you.
 If you’re not 100% sure, try making a margarita with each and see which suits you better… sometimes you have to down a few drinks in the name of living your truth.